-A total of 14 potential FMPs were originally collected for the Region; however, only three met the recommendation requirements to be considered for inclusion as an FMP.
-All three of the FMPs are categorized into three distinct categories: an early warning system, regional channel improvements, and a property buyout program.
+A total of 14 potential FMPs were originally collected for the Region; however, only three initially met the recommendation requirements to be considered for inclusion as an FMP.
+After Task 12 was completed, 10 additional FMPs were added, for a total of 13 FMPs within the Region.
 The FMPs present proposed design and construction projects that will improve each sponsor's stormwater infrastructure in order to reduce flooding in high flood risk areas.
-The cost estimates range from \$550,000 to \$4,500,000.
+The cost estimates range from \$550,000 to \$\$\$16,916,000.

-A total of 63 potential FMSs were generated or requested by communities.
-Regulatory and Guidance was the largest category with 36 potential FMSs.
+A total of 64 potential FMSs were generated or requested by communities.
+Regulatory and Guidance was the largest category with 37 potential FMSs.
 These strategies included adding communities to the NFIP, developing and adopting stormwater management criteria, and floodplain management staff acquisition and training.
 Developing minimum NFIP or higher floodplain regulatory standards for new development near a floodplain preserves the natural capacity of the flooding source and limits upstream and downstream negative impacts.
 Minimum FEMA NFIP floodplain regulations can be found in 44 Code of Federal Regulations (CRF) Parts 59, 60, 65, and 70.
 TFMA has developed a Guide for Higher Standards for Floodplain Management (2018), which can serve as an example for higher floodplain development standards for the referenced FMSs.
-At a total of \$1,725,000, these FMSs can have the greatest impact as they help prevent future flooding through better understanding of flood risks, preventing development in the floodplain, and improving drainage design and development standards.
+At a total of \$1,775,000, these FMSs can have the greatest impact as they help prevent future flooding through better understanding of flood risks, preventing development in the floodplain, and improving drainage design and development standards.

 Thirteen sponsors requested flood awareness and safety education support.
-These FMSs range from implementing the a "Turn Around, Don't Drown" campaign to general education about the NFIP.
+These FMSs include actions like implementing the a "Turn Around, Don't Drown" campaign and general education about the NFIP.

 Of the sponsors requesting education and outreach support, the City of Abilene demonstrated the highest flood risk to habitable structures and road crossings.
 An additional five outreach programs were developed from the RFPG goals.